 What do all these words have in common?
 Well, ironically, they’re far from specialized or focused, and they’re not very creative.

-LinkedIn asked best-selling biographer Christopher Sandford for his take on the list: he pointed out that using these common words is easier and less daunting than getting creative, and that job seekers may even feel that using similar words others in their field conveys a sense of association and belonging.
+LinkedIn asked best-selling biographer Christopher Sandford for his take on the list last year: he pointed out that using these common words is easier and less daunting than getting creative, and that job seekers may even feel that using similar words others in their field conveys a sense of association and belonging.
 Unfortunately though, if everyone does something, it’s no longer special.

 That doesn’t necessarily mean that using any of these words is the kiss of death for your resume.
 It’s just a reminder to question your word choices.
 Are you selecting that word because it best describes what you did—or because you think it sounds impressive?
 In the end, your accomplishments and talents are what will impress the hiring manager, not 50-cent words.

 A better approach?
 Focus on telling the story, not dressing it up.
 What can you do for the organization?
 What can you do better than anyone else?
 How does your previous experience reflect that?
 Answer these questions in direct language, and then you can move on to finding the buzzwords that help you sell it.

 Some of the best buzzwords aren’t trendy, and you don’t need to look far to find them.
 Since they’re resume keywords, you can grab ‘em right from the job listing, choosing the ones that match your qualifications to the activities and requirements that stand out in the ad.

 Look for keywords related to the skills, qualities, and credentials sought by the hiring manager.
 Then, go beyond the job listing to search for related terms the employer may have inadvertently left out.
 (An easy way to do this is to look at other job listings for the same title.)
 Then, match that list with your skills.